 In moments of stress or a setback in our work lives, it can be difficult to muster the self-belief to back ourselves with confidence, try again, and persevere.
-Yet it’s often our everyday exchanges that can bolster the likelihood of career success.
+Grit, time optimization, and who you know may be overrated qualities when it comes to career triumphs and overcoming challenging times.
+It’s often our everyday exchanges that can bolster the likelihood of career success.

 Take the example of two designers who share a coworking studio.
 Over lunch, one opens up about a recent failure in their business that was going to take some time to bounce back from.
 Feeling uncertain, she turned to her studio mate and asked,

 A recent study published by Dr. Kim Goodwin of Melbourne University in the Australian Journal of Career Development refers to these qualities as career optimism and self-efficacy.
 Dr. Goodwin further defines self-efficacy as the ability to persist in the face of setbacks.
 “It’s the belief we have in our own ability to execute the action needed to succeed in our goals and whether we think we can ‘make it happen’,” Goodwin says.

 Career optimism is trusting things will be okay and emphasizing the positive not just in your career, but more broadly in your life.
 Such traits are important contributors to career success, especially when so much of a creative’s opportunities comes from our own drive.
 “Both traits help put stress in perspective and recognize that a setback, failure, or challenge is not personal,” explains Goodwin.